 Ripe country tomatoes 3 medium coarsely chopped

-Home Made Rasam Powder 1.5 tablespoon
+Home Made Rasam Powder 1.5 tbsp

 Salt to taste